hyp3rlinx/PSTrojanFile/README.md

 Windows PowerShell Filename Code Execution POC <br>
 Discovery: John Page (aka hyp3rlinx) 2019 and revisted 2023

+Updated: added CL and Windows Defender API vector, see below:

 Since it still works, I dusted off and made minor improvements: <br>
 1) Execute a remote DLL using rundll32
 2) Execute an unintended secondary PS1 script or local text-file (can be hidden)